Cray-HPE/docs-csm/operations/network/management_network/dell/mstp.md

 # Configure Multiple Spanning Tree Protocol (MSTP)

 MSTP (802.1s) ensures that only one active path exists between any two nodes in a spanning-tree instance.
 A spanning-tree instance comprises a unique set of VLANs.
 MSTP instances significantly improve network resource utilization while maintaining a loop-free environment.

-## Configuration Commands
+## Configuration commands

 Enable MSTP (default mode for spanning-tree):